-Lori Beckman of Aviation Security Consulting, Inc. was the Principal Investigator for the project and primary author of the guidebook.
-Gloria Bender, Andy Entrekin, and Jessica Gafford assisted with the research and data collection.
+Lori Beckman of Aviation Security Consulting, Inc. was the Principal Investigator for the project update, and Kiran Dhanji was the Subject Matter Expert.
+Gloria Bender, Andy Entrekin, and Jessica Gafford assisted with the original research and data collection.

 The research team would like to acknowledge the airports who took time out of their busy schedules to help make this guidebook robust and useful to all sized airports.
 It is only through the support of airports that Safe Skies is able to continue to provide the aviation industry with valuable research on practical airport-related topics.
 Finally, the research team wants to thank the panel of volunteers who lent their expertise and time to ensuring the guidebook would be useful and applicable.